xray-imaging/tile/README.rst

 5. Reconstruct
 ==============

-Once the stitching is completed the tomographic reconstruction can be done with `tomocupy <https://tomocupy.readthedocs.io/en/latest/>`_ or `tomopy <https://tomopy.readthedocs.io/en/latest/>`_/`tomopy cli <https://tomopycli.readthedocs.io/en/latest/>`_
+Once the stitching is completed the tomographic reconstruction can be done with `tomocupy <https://tomocupy.readthedocs.io/en/latest/>`_ or `tomopy <https://tomopy.readthedocs.io/en/latest/>`_/`tomopycli <https://tomopycli.readthedocs.io/en/latest/>`_

 With **tomocupy**
 ::